pzeleznjak/ekv-store/README.md

 ### Get-EKVKeys
 - Checks whether the provided password is the master password of the provided Encrypted Key-Value store and lists all stored keys
 - Parameters
-    - Name - Name of the Encrypted Key-Value store to access
+    - Name - String - Name of the Encrypted Key-Value store to access
-    - Password - Master Password of the Encrypted Key-Value store to access
+    - Password - SecureSting - Master Password of the Encrypted Key-Value store to access
 - Inputs - None
-- Outputs - List<string\> -All keys stored in the EKV store
+- Outputs - List<String\> -All keys stored in the EKV store

 ### Remove-EKVRecord
 - Checks whether the provided password is the master password of the provided Encrypted Key-Value store, finds the provided key in given EKV and removes it along with the associated value
 - Parameters
-    - Name - Name of the Encrypted Key-Value store to access
+    - Name - String - Name of the Encrypted Key-Value store to access
-    - Password - Master Password of the Encrypted Key-Value store to access
+    - Password - SecureString - Master Password of the Encrypted Key-Value store to access
-    - Key - Key of the Encrypted Key-Value record to remove
+    - Key - String - Key of the Encrypted Key-Value record to remove
 - Inputs - None
 - Outputs - String - Decrypted value associated with removed key

 ### Remove-EKVStore
 - Checks whether the provided password is the master password of the provided Encrypted Key-Value store and removes the EKV store
 - Parameters
-    - Name - Name of the Encrypted Key-Value store to remove
+    - Name - String - Name of the Encrypted Key-Value store to remove
-    - Password - Master Password of the Encrypted Key-Value store to remove
+    - Password - SecureString - Master Password of the Encrypted Key-Value store to remove
-    - Force - Flag which forces the command to remove the specified Encrypted Key-Value store without prompting the user for confirmation
+    - Force - SwitchParameter - Flag which forces the command to remove the specified Encrypted Key-Value store without prompting the user for confirmation
 - Inputs - None
 - Outputs - List<(string, string)> - List of all Key-Value records contained in the removed store

 ### Copy-EKVStore
 - Checks whether the provided password is the master password of the provided Encrypted Key-Value store, creates a new Encrypted Key-Value store and copies the contents of the original to the copy
 - Parameters
-    - Name - Name of the Encrypted Key-Value store to copy
+    - Name - String - Name of the Encrypted Key-Value store to copy
-    - Password - Master Password of the Encrypted Key-Value store to copy
+    - Password - SecureString - Master Password of the Encrypted Key-Value store to copy
-    - CopyName - Name of the new copy Encrypted Key-Value store
+    - CopyName - String - Name of the new copy Encrypted Key-Value store
-    - Force - Flag which forces the command to copy the specified Encrypted Key-Value store even if the target copy store already exists, overwriting it
+    - Force - SwitchParameter - Flag which forces the command to copy the specified Encrypted Key-Value store even if the target copy store already exists, overwriting it
 - Inputs - None
 - Outputs - Boolean - Flag which indicates whether the operation was successful